-Grade Name Description AD Advanced Standing, Advanced Credit, or Transfer Credit Equivalent course work has been completed in another program or recognized educational institution, or through work/life learning.
-AU Audit Student Student is not required to complete course requirements.
+Grade Name Description AD Advanced Standing, Advanced Credit, or Transfer Credit · AU Audit Student Student is not required to complete course requirements.
 CC Course Challenge Student has been granted credit as a result of successful completion of a challenge examination. СР Course in Progress Course work that may bridge more than one term or academic year.
 (Access Programs only) IN Incomplete Permanent grade is delayed, at the discretion of the instructor.
 Instructors provide a default grade based on work completed.
 All incomplete grades must be finalized within 90 days.
 After this time default grade is applied to the student transcript.
 M Mastery Student has mastered the skills to the required standard in a given course.
 NG No grade submitted NG is assigned until permanent grade is submitted by instructor.
 (This is only assigned by the Registrar's Office.) Р Pass Successful completion of the course requirements for non-credit courses, placement exams and Cooperative work terms.
 W Withdrawal Officially withdrawn from the course with no academic penalty - this is only assigned by the Admissions and Registration Office.